photoprism/photoprism/CONTRIBUTING.md

 ## Submitting Pull Requests ##

-Because we want to create the best possible product for our users, we have a [set of guidelines](https://docs.photoprism.app/developer-guide/pull-requests) to ensure that all source code submissions are acceptable.
+Because we want to create the best possible product for our users, we have a [set of guidelines](https://docs.photoprism.app/developer-guide/pull-requests) to ensure that all submissions are acceptable.

 They include step-by-step instructions for submitting new features, bug fixes, and documentation improvements.